watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 1. Create and start the API application container with the following command.
 The command does the following:

-   - Names the container "api" for later reference with Docker commands.
+   - Names the container `api` for later reference with Docker commands.

-   - Instructs the Docker engine to use the "fabmedical" network.
+   - Instructs the Docker engine to use the `fabmedical` network.

    - Instructs the Docker engine to use port 3001 and map that to the internal container port 3001.